 The relationships and friends I made at Northwestern are easily the most valuable parts of my experience.
 I still stay in contact with many of my friends, teammates and coaches.
 Having such a good group of people to rely on is something I couldn’t have gotten anywhere else.
 I absolutely love coming back to Orange City and being on campus.
 It always feels like coming home.

-What have been some of the highlights of your experience at the University of Texas?
+What were some of the highlights of your experience at the University of Texas?

-My time at Texas has been incredible.
+My time as the assistant strength and conditioning coach with the University of Texas men's basketball team was incredible.
 A highlight would be getting to go to the NCAA tournament and watching our athletes compete at the highest level.
-Likewise, every day I get to be part of a tremendous staff that is committed to excelling at the highest level.
-On the same note, getting to know our players personally and supporting them in any way possible to help them perform on a huge stage makes every day a highlight.
+Likewise, every day I got to be part of a tremendous staff that was committed to excelling at the highest level.
+On the same note, getting to know players personally and supporting them in any way possible to help them perform on a huge stage made every day a highlight.